-Students who have been suspended in the spring term may be allowed, with the permission of the Campus Dean, to enroll in course work at Pitt-Titusville during the summer sessions following that particular spring term.
+Students who have been suspended in the spring term may be allowed, with the permission of the Vice President and Dean of Academic Affairs, to enroll in course work at Pitt-Bradford during the summer sessions following that particular spring term.
 A student who moves back to good academic standing through summer course work may request reinstatement to resume studies on continued probation in the following fall term.